 Inter Milan v United: All you need to know

-After starting the pre-season tour with two games in Australia, Manchester United's third match sees us take on Inter Milan in Singapore.
+After starting Tour 2019 with two wins in Australia, Manchester United's third match is against Inter Milan in Singapore.

 WILL IT BE SHOWN ON MUTV?